jhrcook/100DaysOfSwift2/README.md

 I reviewed Project 15 on Animation from Hacking with Swift.

 **Day 4 - March 23, 2020:**
-A good refresher on local notifications from HAcking with Swift.
+A good refresher on local notifications from Hscking with Swift.

 **Day 5 - March 25, 2020:**
 I began working on the GitHub Commmits project to learn about CoreData.